 Petroleum refineries process crude oil into a variety of products, such as gasoline, aviation fuel, diesel and other fuel oils, lubricating oils, and feedstocks for the petrochemical industry.
 The processing of crude oil occurs in various process units or plants throughout these facilities, including FCCUs.
 Four of the five refineries in the San Francisco Bay Area have fluidized catalytic cracking units: Chevron Products Richmond, PBF Martinez Refinery, Marathon Martinez Refinery, and Valero Benicia Refinery.
-Note that the Marathon Martinez Refinery announced the temporary idling of their refinery, including the facility's FCCU, in April 2020.
-In July 2020, Marathon announced that the refinery will remain idled indefinitely with no plans to restart normal operations.
+Note that the Marathon Martinez Refinery announced the temporary idling of their refinery will remain idled indefinitely with no plans to restart normal operations.